irebernardidev/Wine-Time-MP1/README.md

 Appearing on every page for brand recognition.

 ## Logo
-The Logo was drawn by the developer using [Illustrator](https://www.adobe.com/products/illustrator.html).Clicking on the Logo image will take the User to the Home Page
+The Logo was drawn by the developer using [Illustrator](https://www.adobe.com/products/illustrator.html).
+Clicking on the Logo image will take the User to the Home Page

 ![Screenshot of the logo](assets/readme-files/ss-logo.png)

 ## Navigation Bar
 Appearing on every page for a consistently easy and intuitive navigable system on larger screens.
+Please refer to [Navigation bar](#navigation-bar)

 ## Hamburger Menu
-Appearing on every for a consistently easy and intuitive navigable system on smaller screens.
+Appearing on every page for a consistently easy and intuitive navigable system on smaller screens.
 Please refer to [Navigation bar](#navigation-bar)

 ## Social Media Icons
 Appearing on every page, the icons are appropriate representations of the Social Media platforms, linking users to the various platforms.
 The icons appear in the centre of the footer.
 Please refer to [Social media links](#socialmedia-links)